Frequently Asked Questions

 The AW12-EI provides a high speed (Gigabit) Ethernet connection to the associated router, switch or other connected network device using a standard RJ-45 connector.
 It is also capable of PoE (Power over Ethernet) capability (see below).

-The AW12-EI has an extended DC input voltage range of 9 to 36 VDC providing protection from vehicular voltage transients.
-In addition, the AW12-EI also has the capability to accept operating power from PoE (Power over Ethernet) sources.
+The AW12-EI has an extended DC input voltage range of 9 to 36 VDC and provides protection from vehicular voltage transients.
+In addition, the AW12-EI also has the capability to accept operating power from PoE (Power over Ethernet) Type-2 sources.